soreng/UmbracoFormsDocumentation/Editor/Creating-a-Form/index.md

 ![Forms designer](FormDesignerStart.png)

-There is already a page a fieldset and a container available the rest of the form has to be added using the UI(unless you started from a template then you already get some fields).
+There is already a page, a fieldset and a container available the rest of the form has to be added using the UI(unless you started from a template then you already get some fields).

 ###Setting the form name
 First we'll need to provide a name for our new form, you can do that in the top input.